-14.07 Decision making by other committees and sub-committees established by the Council
+13.07 Decision making by other Committees and Sub-committees established by the Council

-Subject to Article 14.08, other Council committees and sub-committees will follow those parts of the Council Procedures Rules set out in Chapter 4 of this Constitution as apply to them.
+Subject to Article 14.08, other Council Committees and Sub-committees will follow those parts of the Council Procedures Rules set out in Chapter 4 of this Constitution as apply to them.

-14.08 Decision making by Council bodies acting as tribunals
+13.08 Decision making by Council bodies acting as tribunals

-The Council, a councillor or an officer acting as a tribunal or in a quasi judicial manner or determining/considering (other than for the purposes of giving advice) the civil rights and obligations or the criminal responsibility of any person will follow a proper procedure which accords with the requirements of natural justice and the right to a fair trial contained in Article 6 of the European Convention on Human Rights.
+The Council, a Councillor or an Officer acting as a tribunal or in a quasi judicial manner or determining/considering (other than for the purposes of giving advice) the civil rights and obligations or the criminal responsibility of any person, will follow a proper procedure which accords with the requirements of natural justice and the right to a fair trial contained in Article 6 of the European Convention on Human Rights.

-Article 15 - Finance, Contracts and Legal Matters
+Article 14 - Finance, Contracts and Legal Matters

-15.01 Financial management
+14.01 Financial management

-The management of the Council's financial affairs will be conducted in accordance with the Standing Orders relating to Finance set out in Chapter 4 of this Constitution.
+The management of the Council's financial affairs will be conducted in accordance with Finance Standing Orders set out in Chapter 4 of this Constitution.

-15.02 Contracts
+14.02 Contracts